 Fly to Puerto Maldonado on morning flight.
 Our staff will welcome you at the airport in Puerto Maldonado and drive you through the city to the boat dock on the Tambopata River.
 Here we board a motorized canoe and head towards the nearby confluence of the mighty Madre de Dios River to the mouth of the Heath River which is the natural border of Peru and Bolivia.
 On this important Amazonian tributary we have a view of the diversity of the riverside environment; cliffs of red earth are interspersed with thick banks of Cercopia trees and couch grass.

 After brief formalities at border crossings, we take the boat through the narrow waters for a couple of hours, enjoying the intimacy of the mysterious forest on both sides.
 Occasional sightings of native children splashing along the banks are interspersed with long, silent stretches where we can see herons, hawks, cormorants, geese, and perhaps a family of Capybaras, which is the world's largest rodent and can weigh up to 55 Kg.
-After this interesting trip we arrive at our simple, but comfortable accommodation of the Heath River Wildlife Center just in time for dinner.
-(L,D)

 Day 2: Heath River Wildlife Center